Seamlessly record and embed Vimeo videos right in Asana to increase team engagement and collaboration.

 For embedding videos in Asana:

 Note: at this time, you cannot record video messages or receive transcripts of recordings from Project Brief.

-To learn more about using the Vimeo + Asana features, visit the Asana Guide.
+To learn more about using the Vimeo + Asana features, visit the Asana help center.

 If you have questions, feedback, or need support, contact the Asana Support team.